What Does It All Mean?

 Have you gone on any interesting socialization expeditions with you pup lately?
 Have you noticed any stress in your adult dog regarding things that may have been missed during early introductions?

 Happy Puppy Raising!

 We help you get ready

-Don’t forget, we now have an online lesson with workbook and videos for anyone that’s getting ready to bring home a puppy…
+Don’t forget, we now have an online lesson with eBook and videos for anyone that’s getting ready to bring home a puppy…